-- Sell 90% of U.S. Towers Business to Melody Investment Advisors ("Melody") for ~\$220 Million(1) - Values Entire Tower Business at ~34x Annualized Tower Cash Flow of ~\$6.9 Million(2) - Uniti to Retain 10% Investment Interest Through Affiliate of Melody - Uniti to Receive Incremental Earnout for Each Additional Pipeline Tower Completed in 2020 - Realizes Significant Value for Our Stockholders - Represents Economic Gain of ~\$55 Million(3) & Unlevered IRR of 20% Over 4 Year Timeframe(4) - Transaction Reduces Near-Term Capex Investment - Uniti and Melody Entering Strategic Relationship to Serve Wireless Carriers with Integrated Solutions - Subject to Various Closing Conditions, Including Execution of Definitive Documentation - Expected to Close by the End of 2Q20
+- Sell 90% of U.S. Towers Business to Melody Investment Advisors ("Melody") for ~\$220 Million(1) - Values Entire Tower Business at ~34x Annualized Tower Cash Flow of ~\$6.9 Million(2) - Uniti to Retain 10% Investment Interest Through Affiliate of Melody - Uniti to Receive Incremental Earnout for Each Additional Pipeline Tower Completed in 2020 - Realizes Significant Value for Our Stockholders - Represents Economic Gain of \$55 Million(3) & Unlevered IRR of 20% Over 4 Year Timeframe(4) - Transaction Reduces Near-Term Capex Investment - Uniti and Melody Entering Strategic Relationship to Serve Wireless Carriers with Integrated Solutions - Subject to Various Closing Conditions, Including Execution of Definitive Documentation - Closed on June 1, 2020 price of the U.S. tower business plus estimated value of Uniti's 10% retained interest, less capital invested into those towers.
+On a reported GAAP and tax basis, the gain on the sale was ~\$38 million and ~\$58 million, respectively